John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Controlling Multi-threading in R-MKL, Benchmarking, and Advice on Usage.md

-R-MKL ver 4.X on Linux and patching R ver 4.X with MRO files (see Using MRO files with R ver 4.X, Windows OS only.md) both require the use of the CRAN package, 'RhpcBLASctl", to control multi-threading.
+R-MKL ver 4.X on Linux and patching R ver 4.X with MRO files (see Using MRO files with R ver 4.X, Windows OS only.md) both require the use of the CRAN package, 'RhpcBLASctl', to control multi-threading.

     install.packages('RhpcBLASctl')
     library(RhpcBLASctl)